tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

+* Trackserver now only supports WP 4.7 or higher.
 * Make the 'Show x items' selector in the 'Manage tracks' page actually do something.
 * Re-enstate GeoJSON support for the 'gettrack' method (not for 'gettrack_query')